Horst Keining

-Horst Keining (born February 9, 1949 in Hattingen at River-Ruhr) is a German visual artist.
+Horst Keining (born February 9, 1949, in Hattingen at River-Ruhr) is a German visual artist.

-Life and work
+Early life and education

 During his youth, Horst Keining lived in Hattingen and Bochum, Germany.
 He received his high school diploma at the Goethe-Schule in Bochum in 1968.
 In 1970, after two semesters of studying civil engineering at the Ruhr-University Bochum, he changed to the Kunstakademie Düsseldorf.

 During the first two semesters at the Kunstakademie he studied with Professor Karin Rissa and from then on with Professor Erwin Heerich.
 He successfully completed his study of painting in 1976.
 Keining continues to live and work in Düsseldorf till today.

+Career

 Keining’s first exhibition was in 1979 in the Westfälischer Kunstverein, Münster, Germany, where he presented large watercolour paintings (about 70 cm x 90 cm) with motifs from architecture, in which the interplay of light and shadow in deserted spaces was of particular significance.
 In 1984 he presented watercolour paintings at exhibitions in the Kunstverein Kassel, Germany, and at the Galerie Luise Krohn in Badenweiler, Germany.
 These watercolour paintings using imagery from architecture are barely discernable due to being flooded by light.
 Then, between 1984 and 1985 the figure became the focus of Keining’s artistic interest.

 In 1986, architecture again became the central theme of Keining’s painting.
 By this time, Keining was working at a larger studio.
 He created works in which the three-dimensional quality of the architecture is reduced to a flat depiction reminiscent of ground-plans, but also works that are characterized by perspective fragments of architecture.
 Here his preferred material was no longer watercolour, but oil-based paint, which was still applied on paper until 1990 when he began to use canvas.

 On large formats (225 cm x 175 cm) the subject of ground-plans was varied in so far as line elements of the pictures define partitions of flat areas.
 Two extensive work groups differ from each other in colours: a blue-green and an earthy red.
 On the occasion of an international work-meeting Keining started to reduce the ground-plans to stripes.
 These pictures were part of a major exhibition together with Erwin Heerich at the Heidelberger Kunstverein (Art association of Heidelberg, Germany).
-Stefan Berg, director of Kunstmuseum Bonn commented: “The stripe pictures shimmer subtly between abstract flatness and three dimensionality”[1].
+Stefan Berg, director of Kunstmuseum Bonn commented: “The stripe pictures shimmer subtly between abstract flatness and three dimensionality”.